PranjaliBhardwaj027/Solubility-Detector/readme.md

 ## Molecule Solubility Checker
-Check the solubilty oif a molecule in water or solvent.
+Check the solubilty of a molecule in water or solvent.